Academic Catalog

 CORE 1000W The Reflective Woman, usually taken during the student’s first year, introduces students to college writing at St. Catherine University by exploring writing for different audiences and purposes, receiving feedback on written work, and developing a clear sense of writing as an ongoing process of development.

-CORE 3990W Global Search for Justice, usually taken during the student’s 3rd or 4th year, further develops students’ writing abilities as they address specific social problems and concerns; students focus on critical thinking, research, and communication skills in the context of social justice leadership.
+CORE 3990W Global Search for Justice, taken after completion of six of the eight required CORE courses (including CORE1000W), further develops students’ writing abilities as they address specific social problems and concerns; students focus on critical thinking, research, and communication skills in the context of social justice leadership.

 Writing Requirement for the Major